IlnazY/projects/fuel_economy_research/REAMDE.md

 ## Conclusion
-The problem can be solved using machine learning.
+The task can be solved using machine learning.
 The best models to solve this problem are shown in the picture below:

 ![img](img/models.png)